 We have generated limited revenues and have incurred significant operating losses since our inception.
 We expect to continue to incur significant expenses and operating losses for the foreseeable future.
-Without capital raised through financing transactions, existing cash resources are sufficient to allow us to fund current planned operations into the third quarter of 2024, which raises substantial doubt about the Company's ability to continue as a going concern.
+Without capital raised through financing transactions, existing cash resources are sufficient to allow us to fund current planned operations into the third quarter of 2025, which raises substantial doubt about our ability to continue as a going concern.